orientino/zmk-urchin/README.md

 - `vim` shortcuts require extensive usage of SHIFT
 - `yabai/skhd` shortcuts are in the custom FUN layer

 If you also use these tools, you can give it a try.
-Otherwise, the layout is complete while also being minimal with only 3 layers (+1 custom) and easily extendable.
+The layout is complete while also being minimal with only 3 layers (+1 custom) and easily extendable.

 ```
 /*